vignesh02/BebopRebopAPI/README.md

 * Vehicle specific status manager (latest and greatest of status info parsed in, so users can poll when they want instead of consuming messages)
 * SendWithTimeout (combines send with readwithtimeout to let you do a blocking send in one call, for things like takeoff, land, etc)
 * Finishing adding all of the sendable commands for the Bebop (piloting commands are in, but there is a bunch of media and network stuff to add)
+* Armhf build configuration
 * Probably more, but I don't know what yet

 Feel free to make suggestions!

+Note 1: I am developing this in Eclipse, so this includes project files.
+You can also use the makefile in the /Build/ folder.
+Note 2: You may be wondering where all of the ArSDK3 lib files are, as built.
+I simply combined them into a single static library.
-Note: I've only partially tested this stuff!
+Note 3: I've only partially tested this stuff!
+Beware!

 I PROVIDE NO GUARANTEES OF THE FUNCTIONALITY OF THIS CODE, YOUR SAFETY, OTHERS' SAFETY, OR YOUR PROPERTY'S SAFETY!
 USE AT YOUR OWN RISK!